-Making a zip line for your dog is a great way to keep your pet safe.
-But it will also allow you both to enjoy your outing even more.
-Whether you’re camping, picnicking, or spending an afternoon in the park, a zip line makes the time you spend with your pup more relaxing and fun!
+Whether you’re camping, picnicking, or spending an afternoon in the park, having a zip line for your dog keeps him safe and makes the time you spend together even more relaxing and fun!

 *This post contains affiliate links.
 Thank you!*

-Keeping our dogs safe, and abiding by the rules of many of the places we visit, means that Ty and Buster spend a lot of time on-leash.
-Though we’re always exploring new territory, life at the end of a six foot tether doesn’t provide the boys with a satisfying sense of freedom.
+Keeping our dog safe, and abiding by the rules of many of the places we visit, means that Myles spend a lot of time on-leash.
+Though we’re always exploring new places, life at the end of a six foot tether doesn’t provide him with much freedom.
+So, to give Myles more room to wander while we’re camping, we made an inexpensive zip line for our dog!

 Zip Line vs. Tie-Out

-The zip line has a lot of advantages over cable tie-outs, which are often used to keep dogs from wandering off.
+The zip line has a lot of advantages over cable tie-outs, which people often use to keep dogs from wandering off.

-First, jumping up every two minutes to untangle your dog is a thing of the past.
-Ty and Buster were constantly wrapping their tie-outs around each other, the picnic table, and every tree, stick, and anthill in the campsite.
-It’s impossible to relax with those shenanigans going on!
+First, jumping up every two minutes to untangle your dog doesn’t happen with a zip line.
+If you have a dog who’s constantly wrapping his tie-out around the picnic table, tent stake, trees, and your chair, you know how impossible it is to relax with those shenanigans going on!

-Second, you’ll never again experience that gut-wrenching feeling as you watch your dog bolt to the end of their unforgiving cable tie-out.
-The zip line protects your pet from injury.
+Second, you’ll never again feel the dread of watching your dog bolt to the end of their unforgiving cable tie-out.
+The zip line has more give and protects pets from injury.

 READ MORE ⇒ Tips for RVing with Pets